 While Romania hadn’t initially been at the top of our travel list, it only took a few shots of hikers in the rugged and impressively beautiful Carpathian Mountains to convince us we needed to go.
 This massive mountain range carves its way through Eastern Europe, winding through Poland, Czech Republic (or now I’m supposed to use Czechia, but haven’t quite gotten used to it), Slovakia, Ukraine, Romania and Serbia.
 The Southern Carpathians feature the longest and highest limestone ridge in Romania and are densely covered in old-growth spruce forests.
+We stayed in Brașov, just a short drive away from Piatra Craiului National Park that encompasses a stretch of these mountains.
 After our trek through the Piatra Craiului mountains, hiking in Romania became one of our most memorable travel experiences this year.

 When to Hike

 Depending on the type of hiking or climbing, it can be all year round.
 For our one-day trek in early September, the weather was ideal.
 Sunny, with just a hint of crispness in the air.
 These mountain ranges are popular for climbers and scramblers in the winter, when you can go off trail as the snow cover protects the foliage beneath.